syncfusion-content/uwp-docs/uwp/TreeGrid/Helpers.md

 ---
 layout: post
-title: Helpers in UWP TreeGrid control | Syncfusion®
+title: Helpers in UWP SfTreeGrid | Syncfusion®
-description: Learn here all about Helpers support in Syncfusion® UWP TreeGrid (SfTreeGrid) control and more.
+description: Learn about helpers in the Syncfusion® UWP SfTreeGrid control.
+Use index resolver to get  node indexes and manage disposal.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---

-# Helpers in UWP TreeGrid (SfTreeGrid)
+# Helpers in WinUI SfTreeGrid

 ## IndexResolver